Smilin' Ed McConnell: The Buster Brown Show

 For The Buster Brown Show, Ed had support from producer Frank Ferrin, writer Hobart Donavan (who also wrote the Buster Brown comic book giveaways) and director Arthur Jacobson.
 When Ed started this show, some radio listeners recalled Buster Brown faintly from a 1929 DBS radio series.
 By the time Smilin' Ed got his kiddie show, Buster Brown was no longer well remembered as a comic strip because the character was merely the trademark symbol for a shoe company.

-Buster Brown and Smilin' Ed were joined together in 1944, with "Smilin' Ed's Buster Brown Gang" taking to the airwaves on September 2.
+Buster Brown and Smilin' Ed were joined in 1944, with "Smilin' Ed's Buster Brown Gang" taking to the airwaves on September 2.
 The show continued on NBC radio every Saturday morning at 11:30 through April 11, 1953.
 There was an adventure story to open the show, plugs for Buster Brown shoes, and Froggy the Gremlin might sing a song or annoy a guest, such as Shortfellow the Poet or Alkali Pete the Cowboy.

 The character "Midnight the Cat" actually spoke a few lines on the show and Smilin' Ed was always prone to sing a novelty song or two by plunking his magic twanger.
 The term "plunking" may have come from McConnell's habit of plunking the strings on his piano to emphasize some of the action in his stories.
 McConnell was the voice of Froggy, putting on a low, gruff, Popeye-like croak.

 However, whenever McConnell had to sing a duet with Froggy, announcer Archie Presby was the voice of Froggy.
 And when there was a live audience, Archie would sometimes dress up in a frog costume and carry on to the delight of the screaming kids.
 The cast included June Foray and John Dehner.
 The cast took part in the adventure stories.
 Foray was called upon to voice "Midnight" and "Old Grandie the Piano", and Bud Tollefson, the sound effects engineer, growled the voice of "Tige the Dog."
 Child actor Patrick Curtis (Baby Beau Wilkes in "Gone With The Wind") played Buster Brown in 1949-50.
 "That's my dog Tige, he lives in a shoe, I'm Buster Brown, look for me in there too!"

 Smilin' Ed used the show to promote not only the Buster Brown shoes but also the comic books, which featured McConnell and usually a little story involving the "Buster Brown Gang" of Midnight, Squeaky and Froggy.